bzhai/KV6022_limo_ros2_wiki/Workshop-7-‐-Kalman-Filter-Localization.md

     &lt;/plugin&gt;
 &lt;/gazebo&gt;
 </pre>
 * Also, copy paste the following contents of `libgazebo_ros_p3d.so` plugin just after previous plugin to get the robot's actual (ground truth) position to compare the EKF estimation.
-This way,the ground truth position will be published to `odom/perfect`
+This way,the ground truth position will be published to `odom/perfect` topic.
 <pre>
 &lt;gazebo&gt;
     &lt;plugin name="limo_diff_drive_perfect" filename=<mark>"libgazebo_ros_p3d.so"</mark>&gt;